 College for Women | School of Humanities, Arts, and Sciences

 Do you feel a drive to explore biological science and the role it plays in addressing timely societal issues — locally and globally?
-St. Catherine University is a leader in developing women scientists through a research-based, integrated biology curriculum.
+St. Catherine University is a leader in developing women scientists through a research-based, integrated biology program curriculum.

 Learn in the Field and Collaborate with Faculty on Research